 Oracle, on the other hand, now offers SLA’s that cover two other important elements: Network Performance and Compute Manageability.

-The new SLA agreements guarantee that OCI will provide over 90% of published performance each day within a given month.
+The new SLA agreements guarantee that Oracle Cloud Infrastructure will provide over 90% of published performance each day within a given month.
 If performance drops below that for as little as 45 minutes a month, customers may request free service credits as recompense.
 The manageability element restores control within the client because it allows customers to autoscale and list resources according to their own provisioning preferences.

 The point here is mutual accountability unseen before in the industry.
 To be the first to offer this level of client-catering shows a clear determination by Oracle to address the worries that businesses have in switching from on-premise to Cloud through their fair and accommodative business style.